lama1200/-Digital-Image-Processing-and-Analysis-1/README.md

 # Digital-Image-Processing-Assignment-2

 ## Project Overview
-This repository contains solutions for **Assignment 2** of the *Digital Image Processing and Analysis* course (CSC478, 2nd Semester 1446).
+This repository contains solutions for  *Digital Image Processing and Analysis* course (CSC478, 2nd Semester 1446).
 It covers noise identification, Gaussian low-pass filtering, and periodic noise removal techniques implemented in MATLAB.

 ## Objective
 Design and implement image processing methods to: